-I share an updated in depth post on PCOS Diet, supplement and herb recommendations for those who suffer from polycystic ovary syndrome, and I cover if weight loss is necessary.
+I share an updated in depth post on the best diet for PCOS, as well as supplement and herb recommendations and whether or not weight loss is necessary.

-You guys might remember that a while back I did a two part blog post on PCOS management.
-If you missed it, you can check out part one and part two.
-Since that post, there’s been newer evidence on PCOS recommendations, so in this post we are going to review the new evidence and again ask the question if weight loss is necessary in PCOS treatment.
-To answer that weight loss question, I’ll include some quotes from a conversation I had with weight inclusion intuitive eating Dietitian, Julie Duffy Dillon who specializes in PCOS.
+A while back I did a two part blog post on PCOS management (if you missed it, you can check out part one and part two).
+Since that post, there’s been newer evidence on PCOS recommendations, so in this post we are going to review the new evidence on the best diet for PCOS and discuss if weight loss is necessary in PCOS treatment.
+To answer this question, I’ll include some quotes from a conversation I had with intuitive eating Dietitian, Julie Duffy Dillon, who specializes in PCOS.

 What is PCOS?

-PCOS aka Polycystic Ovary Syndrome, involves an imbalance in women’s sex hormones like estrogen, progesterone and testosterone leading to the growth of ovarian cysts (aka benign masses).
-If left untreated, PCOS can lead to irregular or absent periods, infertility, unwanted hair growth on our face and body, acne, alopecia (hair loss from head), pregnancy complications and even cancer.
+PCOS aka Polycystic Ovary Syndrome, involves an imbalance in a woman’s sex hormones like estrogen, progesterone and testosterone leading to the growth of ovarian cysts (aka benign masses).
+If left untreated, PCOS can lead to irregular or absent periods, infertility, unwanted hair growth on the face and body, acne, alopecia (hair loss from head), pregnancy complications and even cancer.

 PCOS can be diagnosed when at least two out of the three of the following occurs: